emqxarchive/emqx-docs-en/source/config.rst

 +----------------------+-----------------------------------+

 ----------------------------------
-EMQ X configuration change history
+EMQ X Configuration Change History
 ----------------------------------

 The EMQ X configuration file has been adjusted four times for the convenience of users and plug-in developers.